mvysny/karibu-testing/README.md

 # Vaadin Browserless Testing

+The Unit Testing for Vaadin.
+Karibu-Testing removes the necessity to run both the browser and the servlet container in order to test your Vaadin-based apps.

+1. *containerless testing*: You can test your Vaadin App without launching the servlet container - Karibu-Testing provides enough env around Vaadin Session and others, to run completely outside of servlet container.
-[Vaadin-on-Kotlin](http://vaadinonkotlin.eu) promotes a testing technique called *browserless testing*.
-With this approach, it's not the browser you issue testing instructions to: we bypass the browser and the JavaScript-Server bridge, and talk directly to the server Vaadin component API.
+2. *browserless testing*: You look up components from server-side, bypassing browser and the JavaScript->Server bridge completely, and you talk directly to your server-side View classes, the server Vaadin components, etc.

-This approach has the following advantages:
+## Why?

+Advantages over the traditional testing with [Selenium](https://www.seleniumhq.org/)/[TestBench](https://vaadin.com/testbench):

 * *Fast*: Browserless tests are typically 100x faster than Selenium-based tests and run in 5-60 milliseconds, depending on their complexity.